 - The song Weightless by Macaroni Union (and its accompanying video) was designed specifically for grounding during an anxiety attack.

-- Similarly, the song Ladies and Gentlemen We Are Floating In Space (really, the whole album)
+- Similarly, the song Ladies and Gentlemen We Are Floating In Space (really, the whole album (affiliate link))

 - You could try this clock .gif to recalibrate your respiration

 - Or this looping .gif of water waves, this one of a ball following a dynamic trajectory, a box that breathes slowly, or a bird flying between a bunch of different configurations